-Subsequent to December 29, 2019, on January 31, 2020, the Company purchased the remaining 50% interest in Rose Reisman Catering for an immaterial amount.
+On January 31, 2020, the Company purchased the remaining 50% interest in Rose Reisman Catering for an immaterial amount.
+The results of the business is 100% included in the consolidated financial statements from February 1, 2020 to December 27, 2020.